 Compute options are very similar to AWS and Azure.
-You can find the same range of on-demand virtual machines sizes in Azure and a similar variety of Amazon EC2 instances in AWS.
-There are some differences in Memory, CPU, and Storage options.
+You can find the same range of on-demand virtual machine sizes in Azure and a similar variety of Amazon EC2 instances in AWS.
+There are some differences in Memory, CPU, and storage options.

-You can create AWS instances of virtual machines in AWS management console.
-You can create Azure VMs in Azure portal using APIs or Azure Command line inter-phase for Windows or Linux.
-Following are the variety of options I have captured for Azure Beginners Guide for AWS Professionals.
+You can create AWS instances of virtual machines in the AWS management console.
+You can create Azure VMs in the Azure portal using APIs or Azure Command-line inter-phase for Windows or Linux.
+Following are the variety of options I have captured for the Azure Beginners Guide for AWS Professionals.

 Azure Virtual Machine Offerings